 For a manager looking to quantify and delegate tasks to break down larger projects, they will need a remote collaboration and productivity platform that offers more than just a checklist.

-There are so many different options available, and most companies look for a combination of task management, time tracking, collaboration tools, integration for the moving parts of the projects, and to-do lists, all in one place.
+There are so many project management tools available, and most companies look for a combination of task management, time tracking, collaboration tools, integration for the moving parts of the projects, and to-do lists, all in one place.

 Tools for collaborating